 Subsequent to the success of the EmergencyList, David has devised numerous other programs to help with a range of clinical processes, including an anaesthetic pre-operative assessment system, a system for scheduling elective Caesarean Section operations and a virtual endoscopy clinic.

 David's wife, Heidi, is an Advanced Practice Reporting Radiographer.
 Together, they set up the Norwich Image Interpretation Course - an online resource for health care professionals to learn and revise skills required for interpretation of Xrays taken for musculoskeletal trauma and disease.
-The course currently has over 15,000 registered users world-wide, and has issued over 51,000 Continuing Professional Development (CPD) certificates.
+The course currently has over 31,000 registered users world-wide, and has issued almost 100,000 Continuing Professional Development (CPD) certificates.
 It was important to David and Heidi that the resource should be available to as many people as possible, and so provide it completely free to all users.